This can be a common problem and there are plenty of reasons why the watch doesn’t want to start ticking again.

 If you have some petroleum ether then use tweezers to drop a little onto the movement, and carefully clean the battery contact with ether.
 Use a blower to try and get dust specks out.
 About one time in ten this might get the movement alive again, depends how long the dead battery has been rotting away for…

 You touched the capacitor or battery contact arm and broke it.
-Again easily done, especialy if you like changing batteries with kitchen knives and £1.99 screwdrivers from the local 8-til late shop.
+Again easily done, especially if you like changing batteries with kitchen knives and £1.99 screwdrivers from the local 8-til late shop.

 You see the copper wire coil in the photo below?
 DO NOT TOUCH IT.
 It really is that simple.